-1.3.5 National Junior Superstock
+1.3.5 National Sportbike

 - e) All Teams and Competitors must register with MSVR for all rounds or enter individual meetings.
-Priority will be given to registered entries. - f) Riders must hold an ACU National or Clubmans licence (with the required signatures) or SACU National Licence.

-- g) Overseas Riders (inc. Ireland) must be in possession of an International Licence or a National Licence and have "start permission" from their FMN to include personal accident insurance and repatriation insurance.
-MCRCB will not be held responsible for repatriation. - h) Riders must be a minimum of 16 years of age and a maximum of 25 years of age on the 1st March 2023 - i) The following riders are excluded from entering this championship - Top 3 in the overall championship standings of the 2012-2022 Junior Superstock (National Superstock 600) - Any rider who has previously, regularly, competed in Supersport, GP2/Moto2 or Superstock 1000 competition either in the UK or any other National, Regional or International Championship (eg. BSS/GP2, JuniorGP, ESBK, CIV, MotoAmerica) - j) The MCRCB is the final arbiter regarding rider eligibility and acceptance.
+Priority will be given to registered entries. - f) Riders must hold an ACU National or Clubmans licence (with the required signatures) or SACU National Licence. - g) Overseas Riders (inc. Ireland) must be in possession of an International Licence or a National Licence and have "start permission" from their FMN to include personal accident insurance and repatriation insurance.
+MCRCB will not be held responsible for repatriation. - h) Riders must be a minimum of 16 years of age on the 1st March 2024. - i) The MCRCB is the final arbiter regarding rider eligibility and acceptance. - j) Rider eligibility conditions and restrictions similar to those that previously existed for the National Junior Superstock Championship may be imposed for the 2025 season.

-1.3.6 British Junior Supersport
+1.3.6 British Superteen

 - a) All Competitors must register with MSVR. - b) Riders must hold ACU Novice licence or SACU Novice or above. - c) Overseas Riders (inc. Ireland) must be in possession of an International Licence or a National Licence and have "start permission" from their FMN to include personal accident insurance and repatriation insurance.
 MCRCB will not be held responsible for repatriation. - d) All overseas riders (inc. Ireland) must have "start permission" from their FMN to include personal accident insurance and repatriation insurance.
-MCRCB will not be held responsible for repatriation. - e) Riders must be a minimum of 14 years of age on 1st April 2023 and a maximum of 22 years of age on 1st March 2023. - f) The following riders are excluded from entering this championship - a.
-Top 3 in the overall championship standings of the 2022 British Junior Supersport Championship (exception: any rider under 16 years old on 1 March 2023).
+MCRCB will not be held responsible for repatriation. - e) Riders must be a minimum of 15 years of age on 1st April 2024 and a maximum of 20 years of age on 1st March 2024. - f) The following riders are excluded from entering this championship 1st classified in the 2023 British Junior Supersport Championship final standings (exception: any rider under 16 years old on 1 March 2023).